Counterexamples in 4-manifold topology: Counterexamples

+Let $M_A$ be the mapping torus for the diffeomorphism $\phi_A\colon T^3\to T^3$ used in the construction of $R$.
+In \cite{CS-new-four-mflds-annals}*{Propositions~2.1~and~2.2} it was shown that there is a degree one normal map $f \colon M_A \to S^1\mathbin{\wt{\times}} S^3$ and that $\alpha(M_A,f)$ is nonzero.
+As such, just as in \cref{subsection:row-5}, the exotic behaviour is due to Rochlin's theorem.
 In \cite{CS-new-four-mflds-annals}*{Theorem~3.1}, Cappell and Shaneson use the nontriviality of $\alpha(M_A,f)$ to show that $R$ is not diffeomorphic to $\RP^4$.
 This theorem shows that there is a homotopy equivalence $h \colon R \to \RP^{4}$ that is not homotopic to a diffeomorphism.
 Then since every homotopy equivalence of $\RP^4$ is homotopic to the identity (cf.\ \cref{prop:stab-diff}), it follows that there is no diffeomorphism between $R$ and $\RP^4$.
 It was shown in~\cite{gompf-killing} that the double cover of $R$ is diffeomorphic to $S^4$.